-11.04 Substitute Runners Cannot Steal Second Base
+11.04 60 DIVISION ONLY - Substitute Runners Cannot Steal Second Base

 Any player who substitute runs for a batter under any of the provisions of the league playing rules, (Courtesy Runner, Pinch Runner, Injury Runner, Shared Line Up) can only advance from 1st base to 2nd base on a batted ball, if forced ahead via the batter being awarded 1st base (Walk, Hit Batsman etc.) or if awarded 2nd base via umpire ruling.
 (Balk, Interference etc.) Note: a substitute runner on 1st base is still vulnerable to pickoff attempts.
 During a pickoff attempt, a substitute runner on 1st base must return to 1st base safely and cannot attempt to advance.
-Also, if a dropped third strike occurs with a substitute runner on 1st base, the batter is automatically out as the substitute runner cannot attempt to advance to 2nd base.
+Any substitute runner who mistakenly or inadvertently attempts to steal or advance to 2nd base, must return to 1st base before being tagged out by a defender.
+If a dropped third strike occurs with a substitute runner on 1st base, the batter is automatically out as the substitute runner cannot attempt to advance to 2nd base.